brianreed21/brianreed21.github.io/_pages/about.md

   - /about.html
 ---

 Brian is a rising 3rd-year PhD Candidate in the Department of Management Science and Engineering.
-He draws from economics and computer science to quantify the social and economic impacts of climate change.
+He draws from economics and computer science to study the economic side of climate change.
+His research explores market-based approaches to mitigate and adapt to climate change, different techniques to quantify the social and economic impacts of environmental shocks, and applications of machine learning to improve the use of Earth Systems models in near-term prediction problems.